The Diploma of Social Science is a one-year course, and is available on both a full time and part time basis.

 Students should note that certain units can be completed on campus only, in either Internal or Intensive modes (as offered).

-Course admission information, including the OP/selection rank and student profile for the Diploma of Social Science, can be found here.
+Course admission information, including the ATAR/selection rank and student profile for the Diploma of Social Science, can be found here.

 COURSE ADMISSION CRITERIA

 Applicants who have completed secondary education in the last two years and who are aged 17 years or over, are eligible for admission to this course.